CCA-Public/digital-archives-manual/guides/cadformats.md

 Due to DWG's popularity, it can also be viewed (less efficiently) with general image format software such as QuickView Plus.

-In most cases, when you simply want to check the contents of a file, **DWG TrueView** is the easiest comprehensive tool for viewing standard AutoCAD file formats.
+Typically, **DWG TrueView** is the easiest comprehensive tool for viewing standard AutoCAD file formats.

 #### Features of note